paramdesai321/Analysis-of-Trapezoidal-Algorithms/README.md

 ## Research Objective

-Analyzing the complexity of Trapezium algorithm by Sequential and Parallel Computing.
+Analyzing the time complexity of Trapezium algorithm by Sequential and Parallel Computing.

 ### Trapezoidal Rule